fluxio/flux-sdk-js/docs/tutorial/Chapter-1.md

 ## <a id="implementing-login"></a>Implementing Login

-Create a new file with the path "/js/config.js" containing the contents below.
-This will declare a constant named config that can be used throughout your app:
+Create a new file with the path `/js/config.js` containing the contents below.
+This will declare a constant named `config` that can be used throughout your app:

+{% label %}js/config.js{% endlabel %}
 ```js
 const config = {
   url: 'http://localhost:8080', // your url